-The research team identified a drug-like chemical compound that slows the growth of glioblastoma stem cells—these cells contribute to initiating or 'seeding' the cancer and its ability to resist treatment.
-The study was co-led by Dr. Cheryl Arrowsmith, Senior Scientist at Princess Margaret Cancer Centre and Chief Scientist at The Structural Genomics Consortium (SGC), Dr. Peter Dirks, neurosurgeon at SickKids and Dr. Panagiotis Prinos, senior research associate at the SGC and the University of Toronto.
+The research team identified a drug-like chemical compound that slows the growth of glioblastoma stem cells—these cells contribute to initiating the cancer and its ability to resist treatment.
+The study was co-led by Dr. Cheryl Arrowsmith, Senior Scientist at Princess Margaret Cancer Centre and Chief Scientist at The Structural Genomics Consortium (SGC), Dr. Peter Dirks, neurosurgeon at SickKids and Dr. Panagiotis Prinos, senior research associate at SGC and the University of Toronto.

 Cancer stem cells, first discovered at UHN in the 1990s, are now recognized to be responsible for the growth and recurrence of many cancers.

 “Glioblastoma presents further challenges to treatment because the tumours comprise diverse types of cells.
 As well, not many drugs can reach the brain because of a physiological 'filter' known as the blood-brain barrier,” says Dr. Arrowsmith.

 Elevated levels of a protein called PRMT5 have recently been linked with the severity of brain tumours.
 PRMT5 belongs to a class of proteins called epigenetic regulators, which have been the focus of intense drug discovery efforts in recent years.
 Dr. Arrowsmith’s team at SGC has developed at least 50 epigenetic drug-like candidates.